austinw1995/magnific-llm-evals/README.md

 ```

 The results will be a dictionary with the test_id as the key and the result as the value.
-An example result based on the conversations above is:
+An example result based on the conversations above is shown below, where the evaluations output scores and reasons for passing or failing.
+The LLM configurations of service and customer agents are also included in the result for prompt management purposes.

 ```
 {